rubenkodify/production-ready-serverless-workshop-fullstackfest/09_Structured logging/README.md

   stage: dev
   region: eu-west-1
   environment:
-    log_level: ${self:custom.logLevel.${self:custom.stage}, self:custom.logLevel.default}
+    LOG_LEVEL: ${self:custom.logLevel.${self:custom.stage}, self:custom.logLevel.default}
 ```

-This applies the `log_level` environment variable (used to decide what level the logger should log at) to all the functions in the project (since it's specified under `provider`).
+This applies the `LOG_LEVEL` environment variable (used to decide what level the logger should log at) to all the functions in the project (since it's specified under `provider`).

 It references the `custom.logLevel` object (with the `self:` syntax), and also references the `custom.stage` value (remember, this can be overriden by CLI options).
-So when the deployment stage is `prod`, it resolves to `self:custom.logLevel.prod` and `log_level` would be set to `INFO`.
+So when the deployment stage is `prod`, it resolves to `self:custom.logLevel.prod` and `LOG_LEVEL` would be set to `INFO`.

 The second argument, `self:custom.logLevel.default` provides the fallback if the first path is not found.
-If the deployment stage is `dev`, it'll see that `self:custom.logLevel.dev` doesn't exist, and therefore use the fallback `self:custom.logLevel.default` and set `log_level` to `DEBUG` in that case.
+If the deployment stage is `dev`, it'll see that `self:custom.logLevel.dev` doesn't exist, and therefore use the fallback `self:custom.logLevel.default` and set `LOG_LEVEL` to `DEBUG` in that case.

 This is a nice trick to specify a stage-specific override, but then fall back to some default value otherwise.